|Genres:||Simulator / Train Simulator|

 Train sims are niche products.
 A bit like civilian flight sims, the people who get the most enjoyment out of them are the nerdy types who don’t mind sitting around adjusting knobs and switches for hours.
 The same sort of gameplay featured in Microsoft’s classic Train Simulator can also be found here, though now of course everything is bigger and better.
 The landscapes are bigger, the trains are more detailed, the full 3D cab interiors are beautifully rendered, and cool little details like people walking on platforms or cars driving on roads add to the immersion.

-The only problem is that the thing is a massive resource hog.
+The only problem is that the thing was a massive resource hog.
 Normally this wouldn’t be a problem if the damn thing ran on Windows 7, but it doesn’t want to, so you can only play it on older Windows XP computers.
-Running it on my old Dual Core, 3 GB RAM computer, the game occasionally chugged along and took me about 1 minute to load any scenario.
-Railworks has eight routes on offer that stretch North America, Britain and Germany, but to load any given scenario on a particular route, the game has to load an entire level regardless of how much of it is featured in your driving assignment.
+Running it on my old Dual Core, 3 GB RAM computer, the game occasionally chugged along and took about 1 minute to load a single scenario.
+Railworks has eight routes on offer that stretch North America, Britain and Germany.
+Scenarios there are aplenty, but the program has to load an entire level regardless of how much of it is featured in your driving assignment.
 For this reason, loading (re-loading) scenarios in Railworks is a bit of a nightmare.

 The scenarios are hit and miss.
 Some have useful descriptors like the difficulty level and the time needed to complete the scenario, while others do not.
 The activities themselves include passenger service, freight, or shunting (slowly moving railcars from one siding to another).
 A few scenarios combine the latter two, requiring you to pick up several railcars stationed in different sidings until you have a complete consist.